ipfs-shipyard/js-crypto-key-composer/README.md

 }
 ```

-Worth noting that may use the `ec` alias in the key algorithm id, which maps to `ec-public-key`.
+You may use the `ec` alias in the key algorithm id, which maps to `ec-public-key`.
 </details>

 <details><summary><strong>ED25519 keys</strong></summary>